aliKarim2/PhoneRegEx/README.md

 # Information
-- Small project dedicated to making a phone number validation program.
+- Small project in C++ dedicated to making a phone number validation program.
 - A program like this would regularly use a regular expression, but this program will solve the problem without it
 - Specific requirements for the validation program are listed below